 It’s also about confidence, life experience and tolerance – some might call it maturity.

 A lot of people relate to the online dating experience regardless of age, but what I’m interested in here on this blog is exploring the uniquely ‘cougar’ experience – as a mid-life woman over 40 even if nothing else.

 At first, the cougar stereotype did not sit easily with me.
-I feel a bit silly admitting that when I launched my very first profile on Skout, I didn’t even know what a ‘cougar’ was, or how popular we are!
+I feel a bit silly admitting that when I launched my very first profile on the cheesy dating app, Skout, I didn’t even know what a ‘cougar’ was, or how popular we are!
 Yes, I was a slightly awkward, intense and naiive online dating virgin.

 But though I may have been innocent in that regard, I was certain that I would be no young man’s teacher, experimental sex plaything or time filler.
 If they were crazy enough to want me, they had to take me on my terms – and that included (ideally) having a strong intellectual bond, as well as a certain openness or lack of pretension.